Be an educated home buyer

 If buyer, seller and agents are reasonable, proactive and responsive this whole process can take less than 10 days.
 If the allotted time is used for each step, and it is affected by a weekend and maybe a holiday, this dance can easily take over 20 days.
 Normally a lender will not even want to order an appraisal until the inspection contingency is satisfied.
 It may take a week to 10 days to get an appraiser out to the property.
 Even though a home inspection is one of the first things to happen after a deal is signed around, it can easily be the cause of a delayed closing and the need for a contract extension.

-Truth-in-Lending/Real Estate Protection Act Integrated Disclosure Rule (TRID) is a new mortgage act that was implemented on .
+Truth-in-Lending/Real Estate Protection Act Integrated Disclosure Rule (TRID) is a new mortgage act that was implemented in 2015.
 It will affect all home purchases that include a mortgage as well as refinances.
 The purpose of the act is to protect the barrower and insure that they understand all the terms and costs of their loan.

 This is a direct result of the irresponsible lending practices that were commonplace during the real estate boom early this century.
 At that time lenders offered loans with complicated terms, adjustments and penalties.
 Barrowers would get loans not understanding all the terms or what all the fees were for.
 Some borrowers would not understand that their interest rate would adjust up or that their loan balance would actually increase in size.
 It was not uncommon for a barrower to get to the closing table and find that there interest rate was a quarter percent higher or that the loan fees had gone up $10,000.